anissaprames/anissaprames/README.md

 </div>

-### <div align="center">I'm Anissa, a Data Enthusiast trying to learn more in Machine Learning, Business, and Finance to generate insights for predictive analysis by contributing more in Open Source projects.</div>
+### <div align="center">I'm Anissa, a Data Enthusiast who constantly learning in Data Analytics, Machine Learning, and Web Dashboard Development to generate insights for predictive analysis by contributing more in Open Source projects.</div>

 - 🔭 This is a readme file for my Github Profile.